grimmer0125/electron-face-finder/README.md

 <!-- # How to install -->
 <!-- 1.type 'npm run prepare' -->

+# Currently this only tested on Mac platform

+## Install (Optional)

-# How to install dependencies manually with logs before running
+### How to install dependencies manually with logs
-1. `sh checkinstallDocker.sh`
+1. Install Docker of Mac if you do not have.
+Type `sh checkinstallDocker.sh`.
+If you want to try on Win/Linux, you need to download from [https://www.docker.com](https://www.docker.com) and install it from UI.
+2. After installing it, type `sh pullimage.js` to install the needed Docker image.

+## Run

-# How to Run (automatically install dependencies) without server logs, the only way to see server logs in ths mode is to use `kinematic`
+### How to Run (automatically install dependencies) without server logs, the only way to see server logs in this mode is to use [kinematic](https://kitematic.com/)
-1. type `npm start`
+1. type `npm start`.
+(Don't need to execute the above `sh checkinstallDocker.sh` & `sh pullimage.js` to install)

-# How to run to see server logs directly
+### How to run to see server logs directly
 1. type `npm run dev`
-2. `docker run -p 9000:9000 -v $(pwd)/electricface/:/demo -t -i --name faceserver grimmer0125/openface-nostartdemo bash -c "/demo/src/run.sh"`
+2. open another terminal. type `sh start-dev.sh`

 # Image Viewer